ericcgu/Udacity-Linux-Deployment/README.md

       - web

 ```
-The work paid off during deployment:
+Deployment:

-To deploy this complex application configuration, there was three simple steps:
+To deploy this application configuration, there was four simple steps:

 1. Create an personal access token
 2. Create an instance of Docker Machine with personal access token